What is MIP on an FHA mortgage loan?

 The amount you’ll pay depends upon the amount borrowed and the term, or duration, of the mortgage loan, as well as the loan-to-value (LTV) ratio.
 The premiums are based on the actual loan amount, so down payments are subtracted from the calculations.
 FHA loans require a minimum down payment of 3.5 percent, which makes them attractive to first-time homebuyers.

-For loans of less than 15 years, rates drop by nearly half in some cases.
+For loans of 15 years or less, rates drop by nearly half in some cases.
 Premiums can last for the entire length of the loan, however, and most still last a minimum of 11 years.
 Borrowers can find FHA loan calculators online that can help determine their MIP payments.

 How will this affect my total mortgage payment?

 The premium rates were scheduled to drop at the beginning of 2017 by 0.25 percent, which the FHA estimated would have saved the average homeowner around $500 per year.
-That rate decrease was suspended indefinitely, however.
+That rate decrease was suspended indefinitely, however, and is not likely to be reinstated in 2018.